-Cokie Roberts serves as a senior news analyst for NPR, where she was the congressional correspondent for more than ten years.
-In addition to her work for NPR, Ms. Roberts is a political commentator for ABC News, serving as an on-air analyst for the network.
+Cokie Roberts served as a senior news analyst for NPR, where she was the congressional correspondent for more than ten years.
+In addition to her work for NPR, Ms. Roberts was a political commentator for ABC News, serving as an on-air analyst for the network.

 Ms. Roberts was the co-anchor of the ABC News’ Sunday morning broadcast, This Week with Sam Donaldson & Cokie Roberts from 1996-2002, while also serving as the chief congressional analyst for ABC News.
 She covered politics, Congress and public policy, reporting for World News Tonight and other ABC News broadcasts.

 Ms. Roberts won numerous awards at NPR, including the highest honor in public radio, the Edward R. Murrow Award.
 She was also the first broadcast journalist to win the highly prestigious Everett McKinley Dirksen Award for coverage of Congress.
 Roberts is the recipient of numerous other broadcasting awards, including a 1991 Emmy for her contribution to the ABC News special, “Who is Ross Perot?”